HimanshuAroraDb/pyspark-craftsmanship/README.md

 # pyspark-craftsmanship

 This project provides a standard model for pyspark projects enforcing the most cutting edge python and CI/CD best practices.
-It relias on [poetry](https://python-poetry.org/) a python packaging and dependency management library.
+It relies on [poetry](https://python-poetry.org/) a python packaging and dependency management library.

 To install dependencies: `poetry install`